-- On the day the child is placed, to assist in the placement process;
+- On the day the child is placed, to assist with the move;

-- Where a child is in a designated long-term foster placement visits, after the first year may take place at intervals of not more than six months.
-The child should be of sufficient age and understanding, and has agreed to be visited at this minimum frequency.
-A decision to move to six monthly visits must be taken by the social worker in conjunction with the Team Manager and agreed through the LAC Review process with the IRO.
+- Where the child's Care Plan has been identified and ratified as their long term home, after the first year visits may take place at intervals of not more than 6 months.
+The child should be of sufficient age and understanding, and agree to be visited at this minimum frequency.
+A decision to move to 6 monthly visits must be taken by the social worker in conjunction with the Team Manager and agreed through the Our Children's Review process with the IRO.

 In addition, the child's social worker should visit:

 Whenever reasonably requested to do so by the child

 - Immediately a complaint is received from the child or from another person relating to the child concerning the standard of care they are receiving; or